 You have a website.
 You want more people to know about your website.
 Your website is getting lost in a sea of other websites.
 How do you fix the problem?

 Since the early days of the Internet, this problem is one site owners have tried to fix in a variety of ways.
 One of those ways is by guest posting on other websites.

-The key is to construct a guest posting strategy that takes into account the new rules of Internet content which focus on high quality and unique content.
+The key is to construct a guest posting strategy that takes into account the new rules of Internet content that focus on high-quality and unique content.
 Here’s how to do it.

 The goal is to find blogs with enough traffic to justify submitting a post yet not so big that the site owner will turn you down.
 Look for sites with a Google page rank of at least 3.
 Sites higher than a 7 are not likely to say yes to your request unless you’re a known expert in your field.

-2) Research before Emailing – Sending a website owner a canned message asking for the opportunity to guest post isn’t going to net you the response you’re looking for.
+2) Research before emailing – Sending a website owner a canned message asking for the opportunity to guest post probably isn’t going to net you the response you’re seeking.
 Instead, read the site’s content, make some quality comments to some of the stories, and find a subject area that isn’t widely covered.

 When you send the request, provide your website name, credentials that make you an expert, a possible guest post idea based on your research, and a delivery time frame.
 Assure them that the content will be 100 percent unique and of reasonable length.

 3) Quality counts – This isn’t the time to throw something together and send it off.
 Your guest posts should be some of your best work.
 First, every site owner knows that guest posts are often of very low quality.
 This will make them read your submission with highly skeptical eyes.

 Second, if the quality of your submission is high, they might ask you to write another post or write a piece regularly.
 If it’s a high page rank site, this can be a fruitful relationship for your site.